ASHdevelopment/standards/javascript.md

 ### 7.1 Try/Catch Block

+The best way to use the try/catch block is only when you have to, and avoid nested more than two deep.

 - The “try…catch…finally” statement is used to handle exceptions.
 - The “try” clause identifies code that could potentially generate exceptions.
 - The “catch” clause is only executed when an exception occurs.